dukevis/learnr/Mapping/Readme.md

 *VIEW MAP*

 Use plot() function to view the map.
 The plot() function will display the shapefile with no background.
 If a background map is needed, use ggmap or leaflet.

 Use ggmap and RgoogleMaps packages to put shapefiles over imagery quickly.
-First set qmap (quick map plot) to location, zoom level, and the type of map you want.
-Finally add the geom_polygon function.  *Code for both ggmap and plot() examples are in "Shapefiles.R" script.
+First geocode the center of the map using geocode() command.
+Then use get_map() command

+*CLIP TWO SHAPEFILE LAYERS*

+Import both shapefile layers.
+View the extents of both layers using bbox() function.
+If need be, use the spTransform function to project one layer to the other layer.
+Create new object and set the newly projected layer to the polygon.  **Code is in the "Clip.R" script.

 #CSV Files
 In order to add xy information from a csv file, you need to have x,y coordinates in the csv file, separating x and y into two columns.
 Import csv into R using read.csv("file location and extension")